 Through the power of the internet, we can be your shopping guide – to take you with us as we explore different villages, and remote market places.
 Learning about the history of the region, traditions of the artisans, and then watching the craft-making take place before our eyes.
 And as you shop, buying that special gift or new wardrobe addition, and then at day’s end anxiously waiting to tell your friends back home the story behind this one-of-a-kind fashion treasure.

-The rich midnight blue of sodalite gemstones, set in shining sterling silver.
-Handcrafted in Peru.
+The pleasures of midnight are yours.
+Deep blue sodalite gems set in sterling silver ring this handcrafted Peruvian necklace.
 Sodalite is a royal blue mineral, sometimes including white calcite.
 It is similar in color to lapis lazuli, and is used as an ornamental gemstone in jewelry-making.
 Sodalite ranges from opaque to transparent.

 By joining with us in this journey of discovery, you can be confident you are making a difference.
 First, by providing these products, Indigenous Chic opens a marketplace for the artisans previously unattainable due to the current lack of logistics.
 And because each family's daily livelihood depends on selling these goods, each sale directly increases their quality of life.
 Secondly, Indigenous Chic donates a portion of every sales dollar to our NGO, a non-profit organization dedicated to proving clear water, medical supplies, and educational materials to the people we visit and buy from.
 So with each purchase, you are helping raise the standard of living for everyone in the village.